mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Stunts (FST).md

 ### Aspected Stunts

-For stunts which are tied to aspects, you might view some of their effects as narrowly defined free invocations.
+For stunts which are tied to aspects, you might view some of their effects as narrowly defined [[free invocation]]s.
 Other aspected stunts might require an invocation, as Ally's Shield (above) does, but give something extra or particularly unusual when the aspect is invoked.
 Such effects should be more potent than a "vanilla" invocation.
 You could